Homeschooling Field Trips

 When searching for field trip opportunities, look for places that interest your children or relate to topics you are studying.

 Museums, theaters, symphonies, aquariums, planetariums, courthouses, farms, orchards, lakes, animal shelters, bowling alleys, newspaper offices, radio/television stations, water treatment plants, power plants, and zoos also offer educational opportunities.
-Local magazines are great resources to find field trip destinations.

 Because of concerns about homeschooling and socialization, some homeschoolers over schedule outside activities.
 This can be expensive, and leads to burn out, restlessness, and neglect of school and household duties.
 If you find yourself yelling, “stop reading and put your shoes on so we can go have fun,” you may be involved in too many homeschooling activities.